CRT 2031 - Structural Analysis & Damage Repair

 - Analyze and identify crush/collapse zones.
 HP-I

-- Remove and reinstall or replace modular glass using recommended materials.
+- Remove and reinstall or replace modular glass using recommended materials, procedures, and curing times.
 HP-G

 - Check for water leaks, dust leaks, and wind noise.
 HP-G